RTBHOUSE/techblog/_posts/2021-11-26-L2-EVPN-to-L3-concept-part3.markdown

 	bridge-vids 2 110 128
 ```

-You can see vlans configured on lesw1 below:
+You can see VLANs configured on lesw1 below:

 ```
 root@spsw1:mgmt-vrf:~# netshow vlan